darylchewett/wordle-wars/README.md

 # Wordle Wars

-## A Local head to head verison of the craze puzzle game
+## A Local head to head version of the craze puzzle game

 A little refresh and renewal of my Vue3 (Composition API) knowledge